 january 8, 1889 Herman Hollerith Receives a Patent for the Hollerith Tabulating Machine

-Herman Hollerith receives a patent for his Hollerith Tabulating Machine, a punch card system that won a contest for a more efficient means of compiling the 1890 U.S. census.
-To count an item, a small paper card on which a census taker had punched out holes correponding to a citizen's census information, was fed through a press that sensed holes.
+Herman Hollerith receives a patent for his Hollerith Tabulating Machine, a punch card system that won a contest for a more efficient means of compiling the 1890 US census.
+To count an item, a small paper card on which a census taker had punched out holes corresponding to a citizen's census information, was fed through a press that sensed holes.
 A wire passing through the holes into a cup of mercury closed an electrical circuit and registered the item.
-In 1924, Hollerith's Tabulating Machine Co., and two other merged firms, became International Business Machines (IBM)
+In 1924, Hollerith's Tabulating Machine Co., and two other firms were consolidated into International Business Machines.